 In fact, we cannot live without prayer in our lives.
 Prayer must be an integral part of the Christian's daily routine as he or she (you or I) are not only saved, but then continually sanctified by the Word of God and the indwelling of the Holy Spirit.

-We can further say that prayer is so important to the believers life, that we cannot live without it.
+We can further say that prayer is so important to the believer's life, that we cannot live without it.
 Even Jesus proved that to be true.
 Throughout the Gospels, we see Jesus making and taking time to be alone in prayer, communing with His Heavenly Father.
-Whether the task was mundane or critical, Jesus set aside to pray before continuing with that task.
+Whether the task was mundane or critical, Jesus set aside time to pray before continuing with whatever the task was.

 And so we must have that same attitude and follow the model of our Lord and Savior.
 Anything less would rob us of a vibrant Christian life.
 We would also rob ourselves of being the integral part of God's Plan that He so desires us to be.